getodk/docs/docs/central-submissions.rst

 Default Parameters
 ^^^^^^^^^^^^^^^^^^

 You can add parameters to the public link URL to set values when the form is opened.
-This can be useful to prefill the form with data that's available on the page where the link is clicked.
-Parameters must be in the format :code:`d[{xpath}]={value}`, where xpath is the ref of the element you want to set, and value is the string value.
+This can be useful to fill the form with data that's available on the page where the link is clicked.
+Parameters must be in the format :code:`d[{xpath}]={value}`, where "xpath" is the ref of the element you want to set, and value is the string value.
 For example, :code:`d[/root/name]=odk` will set the string "odk" into the name element.
 You can set values on multiple elements by including more parameters.

 .. _central-submissions-link-revoke: